openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 ---------------------------------------------------------
 All of the development work for the Omnipod driver is done by the community on a volunteer basis; we ask that you please be considerate and use the following guidelines when requesting assistance:

-Level 0: Read the relevant section of these docs to make sure you understand how the function you are experiencing difficulty with is supposed to work.
+Level 0: Read the relevant section of these docs to ensure you understand how the functionality you are experiencing difficulty with is supposed to work.
-Level 1: If you are still encountering problems that are not resolvable by these docs, please use the *#androidaps* channel on Discord by using `this invite link <https://discord.com/invite/NhEUtzr>`_.
+Level 1: If you are still encountering problems that you are not able to resolve by using these docs, then please go to *#androidaps* channel on Discord by using `this invite link <https://discord.com/invite/NhEUtzr>`_.
-Level 2: Search existing `issues <https://github.com/nightscout/AndroidAPS/issues>`_ to see if one exists for your issue; if not, please create an issue and attach your `log files <https://androidaps.readthedocs.io/en/latest/CROWDIN/sk/Usage/Accessing-logfiles.html>`_.
+Level 2: Search existing `issues <https://github.com/nightscout/AndroidAPS/issues>`_ to see if your issue has already been reported; if not, please create a new issue and attach your `log files <https://androidaps.readthedocs.io/en/latest/CROWDIN/sk/Usage/Accessing-logfiles.html>`_.

 Be patient - most of the community is good-natured in disposition and solving issues often requires time and patience from both users and developers.